 If you want even more access to your belongings, unzip the third, vertical zipper – this will expose the contents of the backpack entirely.
 This is actually pretty great for packing clothes, and one of the things that makes this pack quite versatile.

 The backpack features internal laptop and tablet sleeves, several zippered pockets, as well as external pockets.
 It also has daisy chain webbing at the very bottom, which allows you to attach any bulkier gear to your backpack – just use a carabiner.

 Overall, it is one of the more expensive options in this review, but it’s a really sturdy backpack.
 If you want an EDC backpack that you can also use for outdoor adventures or travel, the Urban Assault is truly an excellent option.

-It’s more stylish, sturdier and has better organization features.
+It’s more stylish, sturdier, and has better organizational features.
 It has that signature striped lining on the inside, as well as a padded and suspended laptop sleeve.
-That actually means that the sleeve is about 1-2” above the bottom of the bag - if you tend to slam your pack on top of a desk, your laptop won’t feel a thing.
+That actually means that the sleeve is about 1-2” above the bottom of the bag – if you tend to slam your pack on top of a desk, your laptop won’t feel a thing.

-The pack features drawstring closure of the main compartment, with magnetic buckles that secure the top cover in place.
+The pack features a drawstring closure of the main compartment, with magnetic buckles that secure the top cover in place.
 The external front pocket with a key clip inside also has magnetic buckles, in addition to the zippered closure.
-It also doesn’t hurt that they buckles are super stylish.
+It also doesn’t hurt that the buckles are super stylish.